Early life and career of Abraham Lincoln: Education

-Family, neighbors and schoolmates of Lincoln's youth recalled that he was an avid reader.
-Lincoln read Aesop's Fables, the Bible, The Pilgrim's Progress, Robinson Crusoe, and Parson Weems's The Life of Washington, as well as newspapers, hymnals, songbooks, math and spelling books, among others.
+Family, neighbors, and schoolmates of Lincoln's youth recalled that he was an avid reader.
+Lincoln read Aesop's Fables, the Bible, The Pilgrim's Progress, Robinson Crusoe, and Parson Weems's The Life of Washington, as well as newspapers, hymnals, songbooks, math and spelling books, and other material.
 Later studies included Shakespeare's works, poetry, and British and American history.
 Although Lincoln was unusually tall (6 ft 3.75 in) and strong, he spent so much time reading that some neighbors thought he was lazy for all his "reading, scribbling, writing, ciphering, writing Poetry, etc." and must have done it to avoid strenuous manual labor.
 His stepmother also acknowledged he did not enjoy "physical labor", but loved to read.
-"He (Lincoln) read so much—was so studious—too[k] so little physical exercise—was so laborious in his studies," that years later, when Lincoln lived in Illinois, Henry McHenry remembered, "that he became emaciated and his best friends were afraid that he would craze himself."
+"He read so much—was so studious—too[k] so little physical exercise—was so laborious in his studies," that years later, when Lincoln lived in Illinois, Henry McHenry remembered "that he became emaciated and his best friends were afraid that he would craze himself."

+Lincoln also first began studying law during this time, his interest in the law having been piqued after being acquitted of a charge of operating a ferryboat without a license.
+Lincoln had been using a flatboat he had built to ferry passengers to steamboats on the Ohio River between Indiana and Kentucky when two brothers who operated a ferryboat from the Kentucky side accused him of infringing on their business, and Lincoln was charged with operating a ferryboat without a license.
+A local justice of the peace, Squire Samuel Pate, ruled in Lincoln's favor.
+After the case was over, Lincoln conversed extensively with Pate, who told him of the difficulties arising with ignorance of the law and that every man would be a better and more useful citizen if he knew the laws which he lived under, especially pertaining to his own business.
+Lincoln asked numerous questions about law and court procedure.
+At Pate's invitation, Lincoln returned several times to observe Pate holding court.
+He subsequently began reading The Revised Statutes of Indiana.
+The volume Lincoln read was owned by his friend David Turnham, an Indiana Constable.
+As an officer of the law, Turnham was required to keep the book for ready reference and could not loan it, so Lincoln repeatedly visited his home to read it.
+Turnham recalled that "he would come to my house and sit and read it.
+It was the first law book he ever saw."
+His stepmother Sally and cousin Dennis Hanks also recalled that he thoroughly studied the book.
+He took particular interest in the historic documents in the book such as the Declaration of Independence, the United States Constitution, and the Constitution of Indiana.
+In addition, Lincoln attended court sessions in Boonville, Rockport, and Princeton.